Tuesday, 5 November 2024

 shows the white tips to the tail feathers and prominent supercilium while

-my image clearly shows the same supercilium, rusty rump and pale
+my image shows the same supercilium, rusty rump contrasting with a broad,

 Another consultation commenced in the seggys (Shetland word for irises) and Andy L sent images to Sam Viles at Birdguides who responded that it was 100% a PG Tips.

-Fair enough and Andy L put the news out on Birdguides and the Shetland Rare Bird News Group.
-We knew that now our rather pleasant interlude in the seggys would soon morph into something very different as birders from far and wide made for Garth.
-It would be chaotic, it always is with cars driving too fast on the currently quiet road that runs through Garth and trying to find limited places to park.
+Fair enough and Andy L told Sam to put the news out on Birdguides and notified the Shetland Rare Bird News Group.
+We knew that our rather pleasant interlude in the seggys would soon morph into something very different as birders from far and wide on Shetland made for Garth.
+It would be chaotic, it always is, with cars driving too fast on the currently quiet road that runs through Garth and trying to find limited places to park.

 Driving back down the road and away from Garth cars were constantly coming towards us, one driving ridiculously fast.
-It was all kicking off and we were glad we had been granted the opportunity to join our three colleagues and enjoy and share the excitement of establishing the PG Tips identity in relative peace and quiet
+It was all kicking off and we were glad we had been granted the opportunity to join our three colleagues and enjoy and share the excitement of establishing the PG Tips identity in relative peace.

 Looking back as we got to our car we could see birders beginning to walk the iris beds to flush the bird in order to get a sight of it.
 We did not return for another view later in the day but in hindsight it might have been wise if we did, as later a controlled flush of the bird was made and it showed really well.